jonnonz1/nz-statute-book/acts/public/2014/children-s-act-2014.md

     (e) Policing Act 2008:
     (f) Social Security Act 2018:
     (g) any other Act or Acts for the time being prescribed under subsection (2)
+  - **Children’s Commissioner** means the Commissioner holding that office under section 11 of the Children’s Commissioner Act 2022
   - **children’s Ministers** means the Ministers of the Crown who for the time being— (a) have relevant portfolio responsibilities for 1 or more of the children’s agencies (but excluding all related Associate Ministers of the Crown, if any); or
     (b) are designated by the Prime Minister as children’s Ministers for the purpose of this Part